Push Cars / Support Vehicles

 Push cars and or support vehicles can be used by teams for a variety of activities on the Lake.
 Typically they are used to push start a vehicle or provide starting equipment for a vehicle.
 They are also used for vehicle recovery at the end of a run.

 Each Support vehicle must be registered and have 3rd party insurance and have a minimum equipment level and appropriate identification, including;

-- a 5 watt (min) UHF 2 way radio mounted in the vehicle (UHF channel 10) (handheld CB radios do not qualify due to limited range and power)
+- an operational 5 watt (min) UHF 2 way radio mounted in the vehicle (UHF channel 10) (handheld CB radios do not qualify due to limited range and power)

 - tarps for the support vehicle and competition vehicle

 - identification that it is a support vehicle (to be supplied by Registration Van)